Your Privacy Rights:

 Updating Your Information:

-Since we use your personal information to provide legal services to you, it is important that the information be accurate and up-to-date.
-If during the course of the retainer, any of your information changes, please inform us so that we can make any necessary changes.
+Since I use your personal information to provide legal services to you, it is important that the information be accurate and up-to-date.
+If during the course of the retainer, any of your information changes, please inform me so that we can make any necessary changes.

 Is My Personal Information Secure?